 Working from home means you may have business visitors at your property, increasing the theft risk.
 Your address may also be promoted as the business address, again increasing the risk of damage to the property and making insurers reluctant to cover you.

-Occupations can be classed as high-risk either for personal reasons or because your work means that your property is frequently unoccupied.
-If your occupation falls under the high-risk category for your specific insurer you may find you policy refused or cancelled.
+Occupations can be classed as high-risk either for personal reasons or because your work means that your property is often unoccupied.
+If your job falls under the high-risk category for your specific insurer you may find you policy refused or cancelled.

 Poor state of repair